apcraig/CICE/doc/source/developer_guide/dg_other.rst

 The tradeoff in these settings is the likelihood for bit-for-bit results versus their cost.
 The `bfbflag` settings are implemented as follows,

-off is the default and equivalent to lsum8.
+`off` is the default and equivalent to `lsum8`.

-lsum4 is a local sum computed with single precision (4 byte) data and a scalar mpi allreduce.
+`lsum4` is a local sum computed with single precision (4 byte) data and a scalar mpi allreduce.
 This is extremely unlikely to be bit-for-bit for different decompositions.
-This should generally not be used as the accuracy is very poor for a model implemented with double precision (8 byte) variables.
+This should generally not be used as the accuracy is very poor for a model implemented with double precision (8 byte) variables as CICE is.

-lsum8 is a local sum computed with double precision data and a scalar mpi allreduce.
+`lsum8` is a local sum computed with double precision data and a scalar mpi allreduce.
 This is extremely unlikely to be bit-for-bit for different decompositions but is fast.
 For CICE implemented in double precision, the differences in global sums for different decompositions should be at the roundoff level.

-lsum16 is a local sum computed with quadruple precision (16 byte) data and a scalar mpi allreduce.
+`lsum16` is a local sum computed with quadruple precision (16 byte) data and a scalar mpi allreduce.
 This is very likely to be bit-for-bit for different decompositions.
 However, it should be noted that this implementation is not available or does not work